Resource

 RCS is an industry standard for media rich communications.
 It’s been around since 2007, and is officially owned by the GSMA.
 It works on the GSMA’s universal profile system, which is a set of user stories & features including P2P and A2P use cases.
 While RCS has been around for a while, Apple’s 2023 decision to support the standard has shifted RCS into the spotlight, since now it will be accessible on both Android and Apple devices.

-RCS Business Messaging is enabled on many consumer devices, including Android phones and iPhones which have iOS 18 and up.
+RCS for Business is enabled on many consumer devices, including Android phones and iPhones which have iOS 18 and up.
 However, while these devices can send and receive peer-to-peer RCS messages, carriers have not yet built the protocols for businesses to send RCS messages at scale.

 SMS (Short Message Service) is currently the most common form of texting.
 It works between any text-enabled mobile numbers, and messages conveniently show up in the device’s native messaging app.
 It has high deliverability and open rates, and doesn’t require WiFi or mobile data.
 However, there is a limited character count.
 Longer messages, and any messages containing images, video, or sound, sent via MMS (Multimedia Messaging Service).